TritonDataCenter/manta/docs/operator-guide.md

 ## Alarms

-Manta integrates with **Amon**, the SDC alarming and monitoring system, to notify operators when something is wrong with a Manta deployment.
+Manta integrates with **Amon**, the Triton alarming and monitoring system, to notify operators when something is wrong with a Manta deployment.
 It's recommended to review Amon basics in the [Amon documentation](https://github.com/joyent/sdc-amon/blob/master/docs/index.md).